-To ensure a sustainable future, the City of Rancho Cucamonga aims to protect the assets that make our community a great place to live, work, and play.
-The Sustainable Community Action Plan is a roadmap to protect the natural environment, to sustain a vibrant and active city, and to support a diversified local economy.
+To ensure a sustainable future, the City of Rancho Cucamonga aims to protect the assets that make our community a great place to live, work, learn, and visit.
 Each of the subsequent sections below are organized around focus areas and includes recent accomplishments and projects undertaken by the City or community, new policy and program opportunities to achieve environmental sustainability goals, and the co-benefits that contribute to improved environmental sustainability, economic development, and well-being.

-Transportation + Mobility: Examines mobility options within the community, including walking, bicycling, driving, and taking public transit
+Transportation + Mobility: Examines mobility options within the community, including walking, bicycling, driving, and taking public transit.

-Land Use + Open Space: Discusses land use decisions and how they affect the overall health and sustainability of Rancho Cucamonga
+Land Use + Open Space: Discusses land use decisions and how it affects the overall health and sustainability of Rancho Cucamonga.

-Energy Efficiency + Renewables: Covers opportunities to improve efficiency and the use of renewable energy in the City
+Energy Efficiency + Renewables: Covers opportunities to improve efficiency and increase the use of renewable energy in and around the City.

-Green Building Performance: Looks at opportunities to develop, maintain, and operate buildings in a manner that utilizes resources efficiently and improve the health of building occupants
+Green Building Performance: Looks at opportunities to develop, maintain, and operate buildings in a manner that utilizes resources efficiently and improves the health of building occupants.

-Water + Wastewater: Discusses use and conservation of water resources as well as reuse of treated wastewater in Rancho Cucamonga
+Water + Wastewater: Discusses use and conservation of water resources as well as reuse of treated wastewater in Rancho Cucamonga.

-Waste Reduction: Discusses opportunities for reducing non-recyclable materials, including food waste, and increasing the city's waste diversion rates
+Waste Reduction: Discusses opportunities for minimizing waste and organics by reducing non-recyclable materials and increasing the city's waste diversion rates.